 The Fund is exposed to equity securities price risk.
 This arises from investments held by the Fund for which prices in the future are uncertain.
-They are classified on the Statement of Financial Position as financial assets at fair value through profit or loss.
+They are classified on the Statement of financial position as financial assets at fair value through profit or loss.
 All securities investments present a risk of loss of capital.
 The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments.

 The Investment Manager mitigates this price risk and related concentration risk through diversification and a careful selection of securities and other financial instruments within specified limits set by the Product Disclosure Statement.
 Between 90% and 100% of the net assets attributable to unitholders are invested in Australian shares.
-The Fund will invest in listed Australian securities outside the S&P/ASX 100 Index and as a guideline, the Fund will usually hold approximately 30 to 40 different securities.
-The Fund has not invested in any derivatives during the financial year (2018: nil).
+The Fund will invest in listed Australian securities outside the S&P/ASX 100 Index and as a guideline, the Fund will usually hold approximately 30 to 50 different securities.
+The Fund has not invested in any derivatives during the financial year (2021: nil), and has no intention of investing in derivatives.